-Dropbox famously started with a powerpoint showing it’s user interface and workflow.
+Dropbox famously started with a PowerPoint presentation showing its user interface and workflow.
 The founder asked if anyone wanted to pay to beta test an early version.
 He was overwhelmed by demand, although there was nothing available to actually test.
 Nevertheless, the founder knew people would pay for his product, before he started development.

-We create a bespoke non-disclosure and confidentiality agreement that potential investors signed.
+We created a bespoke non-disclosure and confidentiality agreement that potential investors signed.

-As soon as software development begun, we ensured our client recorded each software development step.
-The records enable our client to prove ownership of its intellectual property.
+As soon as software development began, we ensured our client recorded each step of the software development process.
+These records enable our client to prove their ownership of their IP.

 In addition, we asked our client to mark their work with a copyright notice.
 Everyone then knows our client owns the copyright, which deters potential infringers.

 Our client’s software development team comprised employees and consultants.
 The normal rule is employers own the work created by employees during the course of their employment.
-To avoid any risk of ownership disputes, we ensured the employment documentation and consultant contracts assigned all IP rights to our client. .
+To avoid any risk of ownership disputes, we ensured the employment contracts and consultant contracts assigned all IP rights to our client.

-For additional protection, we created confidentiality agreements for commissioned work, and work shown to third parties.
+For additional IP protection, we created confidentiality agreements for commissioned work, and work shown to third parties.

 The resulting bespoke scheme required a combination of customer agreements, for individual users and companies.
 The documentation we compiled included licence agreements, end user agreements, and software as a service agreements.

 Bespoke licensing agreement can potentially generate significant revenue.
 Our agreement protected our client’s IP rights, and left no potential revenue on the table.
 For instance, customers could not give away, sub-licence or reverse engineer the product.
 Thereby, because our client’s IP rights were protected in this way, their revenue stemming from it was maximised.